smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

        apparent and what are the likely reasons for the differences?

-    5. In what ways does the C++98 code provided differ from the corresponding C++17 code in Listing C? **Note:** This question has nothing to with RVO or NRVO, but is opportunistically included to highlight some syntactic differences between C++98 and C++17.
+    5. In what ways does the C++98 code provided differ from the corresponding C++17 code in Listing C? **Note:** This question has nothing to with RVO or NRVO, but it is opportunistically included to highlight some syntactic differences between C++98 and C++17.